stoyef/MA_thesis/README.md

       Current code uses only autocorrelation in the parameter mu.
 For sigma probably another autocorrelation parameter should be used
       ```
 - [ ] Alternative plots with densities of AR(0), AR(1), AR(2), AR(3) fit for the same data in one plot?
+- [ ] Comparison of ACFs of simulated and fitted models
+- [ ] Model selection: Visually, AIC, BIC
 - [x] Re-run of the gamma distribution simulation with 250 runs for updated functions (inclusion of $\sigma$)
 - [x] Simulation with 250 runs for von Mises distribution (only autocorrelation in $\mu$), for AR(1), AR(2), AR(3)
 - [x] Master mllk function for arbitrary distribution(s) $\to$ work in progress, how to distinguish parameters that are called the same in multivariate cases???